What is Ving Tsun/Wing Chun Kung Fu?

 Biu Gee - Thrusting Fingers: This is the third and final empty hand form of Wing Chun, which was not taught to Bruce Lee, according to legend.
 It didn't go out the door.
 Biu Gee form is for Advanced students, you learn how to develope devasting power by combining singularly focused elbows, knee strikes, hand and finger strikes with body rotation and explosive power.
 Biu Gee practice trains the hands to return to the center if the centerline is compromised.

-Bak Jom Dao: The Bak Jom Dao utilizes a pair of short swords when hang up correctly on a wall resembles the wings of a butterfly.
+Bak Jom Dao - The Butterfly Swords: The Bak Jom Dao utilizes a pair of short swords when hang up correctly on a wall resembles the wings of a butterfly.
 These swords act as extensions of your hands, employing the same techniques as your empty hand techniques.
 Every move cuts, slashes or thrusts directly into the center of your opponent and employs simultaneous attacks and defense postures.
 The fighting theories and techniques learned in the Bak Jom Dao can easily be applied to any short weapon.